Russian Ministry of Defense Shows Soviet "Rapira" Anti-Tank Guns in Action

 "Rapira" can fire even in difficult weather conditions thanks to its radar sight

-The Russian Ministry of Defense has released a video showing the operation of the MT-12 "Rapira" 100-mm towed anti-tank guns.
+The Russian Ministry of Defense has released a video of the operation of the MT-12 "Rapira" 100-mm towed anti-tank guns.

-They have been in service since the Soviet era, but remain quite combat-capable when needed
+They have been in service since the Soviet era, but remain quite combat-ready if needed

 The MT-12 "Rapira" is towed on a gun carriage and can fire HEAT and high-explosive fragmentation rounds even in difficult weather conditions thanks to its radar sight.

-It can destroy tanks and other armored targets of any enemy, and is also capable of destroying dugouts and concrete shelters.
+It can hit tanks and other armored targets of any enemy, and can also handle dugouts and concrete shelters.

 The anti-tank gun weighs 3.1 tons.
 It fires about 6 rounds per minute at a range of about 8,200 meters.
-Drones help the artillery crew in targeting.
+Drones help the artillery crew to refine targets.